San-Valen-Commerce/products-microservice/README.md

 ## Description

-Backend for the [e-commerce-app](https://github.com/Diegovalen47/e-commerce-app) client project.
-This project is a REST API built with NestJS and drizzle ORM.
+Products microservice.
+This project is a microservice built with NestJS and drizzle ORM.
 It also comes with a docker-compose file with a postgres and pgadmin to manage the storage locally.

 ## Installation